Implementation of runc as of November 2024

 }

-process duplicates the slave to standard IO and standard error in the following dupStdio
+The init process duplicates the slave to standard IO and standard error in the following dupStdio:

 // dupStdio opens the slavePath for the console and dups the fds to the current